 Just weeks after Southampton FC's relegation from the Premier League to the Sky Bet Championship was confirmed, plans are in motion to fast-track their return to the top flight.

-Not only is new director of football Jason Wilcox now firmly in place, but the Sport Republic ownership have seemingly found their man to spearhead the Saints next season.
-Swansea City manager Russell Martin, who Saints fans might remember playing in the backline for Norwich City when they were in the Premier League, is the favourite to take charge.
+Not only is new director of football Jason Wilcox now firmly in place, but the Sport Republic ownership have found their man to spearhead the Saints next season.
+Swansea City manager Russell Martin, who Saints fans might remember playing in the backline for Norwich City when they were in the Premier League, has just take charge down on the south coast.

-But who is Russell Martin, what is his record as manager, what style of play will he bring to the south coast and will he be a sucess?
+But who is Russell Martin, what is his record as manager, what style of play will he bring and will he be a sucesss?
 Here is my verdict on the imminent appointment.

 Who is Russell Martin?